AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

 3. Once the new mixin is added, we need to add the custom fields.
 Select the new** Loyalty** **Mixin** in the mixins section and then click the **Add Field** button that is at the root **Loyalty Schema** level:
 ![alt_text](assets/image022.png)

-    **Note: **Just like before, you'll see the new field appear under the Experience Cloud Org tenant
+    >[!NOTE] Just like before, you'll see the new field appear under the Experience Cloud Org tenant

 4. If not already done, select the **new field** node and the right pane give it a **Field name** of **lifeTimeValue** and a **Display name** of **Lifetime Value of Loyalty Points.** Also set the **Type** dropdown to **Long** then click **Apply**.
 Your new field should look like this in the schema:
 ![alt_text](assets/image023.png)